Skip to main content

 For the next steps, the network will continue to be configured so that once the instances are deployed, they are accessible right away.

-Firstly, let's create the subnet for the AWS Wavelength Zone, its route table, associate them and at the end create a route so that traffic is correctly routed to the carrier gateway.
+Firstly, let's create the subnet for the AWS Wavelength Zone in London, its route table, associate them and at the end create a route so that traffic is correctly routed to the carrier gateway.

 export WL_SUBNET_ID=$(aws ec2 create-subnet \